 Frankie Lymon and the Teenagers

-Ronnie Spector, in her autobiography, wrote: “A lot of entertainers can’t or won’t tell you where they got their style from.
-But I know exactly where I got my voice: Frankie Lymon . . .
-I was 12 when I first heard Frankie Lymon and the Teenagers sing ‘Why Do Fools Fall in Love?'
+Ronnie Spector, in her autobiography, Be My Baby, wrote, “A lot of entertainers can’t or won’t tell you where they got their style from.
+But I know exactly where I got my voice.
+Frankie Lymon…I was twelve when I first heard Frankie and the Teenagers sing ‘Why Do Fools Fall in Love?’.
 Frankie had the greatest voice I’d ever heard.”

 Diana Ross has said that she started out trying to emulate Lymon’s high-pitched, crystalline voice, his enunciation and whip-crack timing.
 Marvin Gaye, upon first witnessing his Motown labelmate Michael Jackson in action, commented, “It was Frankie Lymon all over again.”

 they have finally been allowed to make the leap from boys to men.

 Boyz II Men